Learning Equilibria of Games via Payoff Queries: Related work

 \subsection{Best-response dynamics and local search}

 There is a large body of literature that studies best- and better-response dynamics for classes of potential games, and gives bounds on the number of steps required for convergence to pure-strategy equilibria.
+These dynamics relate to the payoff query model since they work by exploring the space of pure profiles, and receiving feedback consisting of payoffs.
+The difference is that they purport to model a decentralized process of selfish behaviour by the players, while the payoff query model envisages a centralised algorithm that is less constrained.
+In this section, we discuss some of the relevant literature.

-In this literature, the dynamics are intended to model the behavior of players who make rational responses to other players, in a decentralized setting.
-The dynamics of~\cite{EKM03,FGLMR03a,G04,CS11} are local search processes in that each pure profile is obtained from the previous one by letting a single player move.
-Bound on the convergence of deterministic best-response dynamics were considered in \cite{EKM03,FGLMR03a}.
-The better-response dynamics considered by Goldberg~\cite{G04} is the basic randomized local search algorithm, and bounds are obtained for its convergence to exact equilibrium.
-Chien and Sinclair~\cite{CS11} study another local search, the {\em $\epsilon$-Nash dynamics}, and its convergence to approximate equilibria.
-Other papers, e.g.~\cite{FRV06,BFGGM07} analyse a strongly-distributed dynamics in which multiple players can move in the same time step; consequently the dynamics is not a local search.
+Local search processes in that each pure profile is obtained from the previous one by letting a single player move have been studied extensively in the literature.
+Bounds on the convergence of deterministic best-response dynamics were considered in \citet{EKM03} and \citet{FGLMR03a}. \citet{GS10,GS11} showed polynomial convergence of better-response dynamics for certain \emph{hedonic games}.
+The better-response dynamics considered by \citet{G04} is the basic randomized local search algorithm, and bounds are obtained for its convergence to exact equilibrium.
+The work in~\citet{BCZ12b} shows that a Nash equilibrium of a bimatrix game can be found using a polynomial number of better-response queries. \citet{CS11} study another local search, the {\em $\epsilon$-Nash dynamics}, and its convergence to approximate equilibria. \citet{GLMM10} employ controlled local search dynamics (where a sequence of players moves simultaneously) to computs pure Nash equilibria.
+Other papers (e.g.,~\citet{FRV06,BFGGM07}) analyse strongly-distributed dynamics in which multiple players can move in the same time step; consequently the dynamics is not a local search.
 However, these dynamical systems could all be simulated by payoff query algorithms in which at each step, at most $nk$ queries are made to determine the change in payoffs available to players as a result of unilateral deviations.
 This paper begins to answer the question: how much better could a payoff query algorithm do, if it were not subject to that constraint?